imsubst4nce/project-stereo/README.md

 2. Using the left image create 2 different depth maps using DenseDepth and MiDaS pretrained models.
 3. Use 2 high-pass filters(Laplacian, Sobel) to test the previously generated disparity and depth maps in terms of edge-detection.

+⚠ I do not own the stereo photos
+[Link to photos](https://vision.middlebury.edu/stereo/data/scenes2014/)

 > Special thanks to the creators of [DenseDepth](https://github.com/ialhashim/DenseDepth.git) and [MiDaS](https://github.com/isl-org/MiDaS.git)

-⚠ I do not own the photos
-[Link to photos](https://vision.middlebury.edu/stereo/data/scenes2014/)